FireGoblin/golangTypeGraph/README.md

 	Struct struct { x, y int }
 )

+//ignore <- in channel declarations ignore vairadic functions
-treat variadic functions like a slice of the type ignore wraparound lines
+//treat variadic functions like a slice of the type ignore wraparound lines